 Commercial Landlord & Tenant Law

-Commercial leases and disputes requires up-to-date legal guidance.
-At Catherine Allison and Co , we provide comprehensive advice to both commercial Landlords and Tenants across the UK and Ireland, ensuring your interests are protected at every stage.
+Commercial leases and disputes require up-to-date legal guidance.
+At Catherine Allison and Co, we provide comprehensive advice to Commercial Landlords and Tenants across the UK and Ireland, ensuring your interests are protected at every stage.
+Our team offers the unique advantage of advising on property matters across multiple jurisdictions, including Ireland, Northern Ireland, England, and Wales.
+This ensures seamless, compliant advice for clients with property portfolios or interests spanning these regions.
+We can tailor our services to suit our clients’ needs by offering our work to take place in-person or ONLINE

 - Leasing Agreements: Expert guidance for Landlords drafting leases for new Tenants and for Tenants entering into new commercial Leases.
 We focus on clear terms to secure your rights and minimise future risk.

-- Renewal Rights: We advise on Tenants’ statutory and contractual renewal rights, ensuring compliance with local legislation (e.g., security of tenure provisions) to protect their ongoing business interests.
+- Renewal Rights: We advise on Tenants’ statutory and contractual renewal rights, ensuring compliance with local legislationto protect their ongoing business interests.

 - Rent Review Mechanisms: Strategic advice and representation concerning rent review clauses and disputes, aimed at achieving the most favourable commercial outcome.